MateoBodon/DiT-SR/README.md

 # DiT-SR for 4-Channel Satellite Image Super-Resolution

-This repository contains an adapted version of the **Effective Diffusion Transformer Architecture for Image Super-Resolution (DiT-SR)**, specifically modified to perform super-resolution on 4-channel satellite imagery, such as SEN2NAIP data (RGB + Near-Infrared).
+This repository contains an adapted version of the **Effective Diffusion Transformer Architecture for Image Super-Resolution (DiT-SR)**, specifically modified to perform 4x super-resolution on 4-channel satellite imagery (e.g., RGB + Near-Infrared).

-The core of this project involves integrating a custom 4-channel Variational Autoencoder (VAE) and a new data loading pipeline to handle the specific format of multi-spectral satellite images.
+The project's core contribution is the integration of a custom 4-channel Variational Autoencoder (VAE) and a new data pipeline to handle multi-spectral satellite images, enabling the powerful DiT-SR architecture to work beyond standard 3-channel RGB data.

 <p align="center">
   <img src="assets/framework.jpg" width="800">
   <br>
-  <i>Original DiT-SR Framework.
-This project adapts the model for 4-channel inputs.</i>
+  <i>The original DiT-SR framework.
+This project adapts the model and data pipeline for 4-channel inputs.</i>
 </p>

 ## Key Features
-- **4-Channel Image Support**: Natively processes 4-band imagery (e.g., RGB+NIR) instead of standard 3-channel RGB.
+- **4-Channel Support**: Natively processes 4-band imagery (e.g., RGB+NIR) for both model conditioning and output generation.
-- **Custom VAE Integration**: Utilizes a 4-channel VAE for encoding and decoding multi-spectral images into the latent space.
+- **Latent Diffusion**: Operates in the latent space of a pre-trained 4-channel VAE for memory and computational efficiency.
-- **SEN2NAIP Dataset Loader**: Includes a custom PyTorch dataset class for loading pairs of low-resolution and high-resolution 4-channel GeoTIFF files.
+- **Custom SEN2NAIP Dataloader**: Includes a robust PyTorch `Dataset` class for loading pairs of low-resolution and high-resolution 4-channel GeoTIFF files.
+- **HPC Ready**: The training pipeline is managed by `torchrun` for easy use in distributed, multi-GPU High-Performance Computing environments.
-- **Device-Agnostic Training**: The training pipeline is configured to run on NVIDIA (CUDA), Apple Silicon (MPS), or CPU devices automatically.
+- **Device-Agnostic**: Scripts automatically detect and use NVIDIA (CUDA), Apple Silicon (MPS), or CPU hardware.

+---

+## How It Works: The 4-Channel Pipeline

+Adapting DiT-SR for 4-channel data required two primary modifications:

+1.  **First Stage Model (VAE)**: The standard 3-channel VAE was replaced with a 4-channel `AutoencoderKL` model.
+This VAE is responsible for encoding the high-resolution 4-channel ground truth images into a compressed latent space.
+The DiT model is then trained to denoise these 4-channel latents.

+2.  **Conditioning**: The DiT model is conditioned on the low-resolution (LR) input image.
+To make this work, the 4-channel LR image is also passed through the VAE's encoder to produce a 4-channel conditioning latent.
+This latent is then concatenated with the noisy latent `z_t` at each step, providing the model with the necessary information to guide the super-resolution process.

+The overall data flow for a single training step is:
+`HR Image (4-ch) -> VAE Encoder -> Clean Latent (4-ch) -> Add Noise -> Noisy Latent z_t (4-ch)`
+`LR Image (4-ch) -> VAE Encoder -> Conditioning Latent (4-ch)`
+`DiT-SR Model <- [Noisy Latent z_t, Conditioning Latent, Timestep]` `DiT-SR Model -> Denoised Latent (4-ch)`

+---

 ## 1. Setup and Installation